TL;DR - The 30-Second Brief

 Test setup: Geo-split across Delhi NCR (Dwarka / Connaught Place corridor) + Pune (Hinjawadi / Baner) - markets with above-average captain rejection rates during 8–10 AM peak.
 Combined volume of ~200K+ rides/week provides statistical significance within 3 weeks.

-Split: 50/50 · Control (current static spinner) vs. Treatment (live "N captains contacted / M declined" counter during matching phase).
+Split: 50/50 · Control (current static loading screen) vs. Treatment (live "N captains contacted / M declined" counter during matching phase).

 Minimum run: 3 weeks - captures full Mon–Sun pattern and ≥3× repeat-user exposure for the daily commuter cohort.